StackExchange/Stacks/adrs/README.md

 ### Disclaimer

-As of today, the primary audience for these ADRs artefacts is the Stacks Core Team.
-If circumnstances will change and we feel a broader audience should get involved in the decision making process we could look into evolving our process in something a bit more formal like the internal [Stack Overflow RFC process](https://github.com/StackEng/StackOverflow/blob/master/docs/rfcs/0001-lightweight-rfc-process.md).
+As of today, the primary audience for these ADRs artifacts is the Stacks Core Team.
+If circumstances will change and we feel a broader audience should get involved in the decision making process we could look into evolving our process in something a bit more formal like the internal [Stack Overflow RFC process](https://github.com/StackEng/StackOverflow/blob/master/docs/rfcs/0001-lightweight-rfc-process.md).